rudidude86/gura-lang.github.io/documents/Flow-Control.md

     }
     // x is [0, 1, 2, 3, 4, 99]

-If you need to go to the next loop after skipping remaining procedure, you can use `continue()` function.
+If you need to go to the next turn of the loop after skipping remaining procedure, you can use `continue()` function.
-As with the function `break`, you can call it without arguments.
+As with the function `break`, you can omit a pair of parentheses for an argument list when calling it.

     repeat (10) {|i|
         // any process